How to Create a Gallery Wall in Your Indian Home, Step by Step

 Can I mix different art styles in a gallery wall?

-black frames to tie them together.
+Yes, but you need one unifying element.
+If you're mixing Van Gogh prints with Indian folk art and botanical illustrations, use identical black frames to tie them together.
 If the frames are mixed, the art needs to

 share a colour palette.
-Without a unifying element, a mixed gallery wall looks
+Without a unifying element, a mixed gallery wall looks like a wall that happened rather than one that was planned.

 Should all frames be the same size?